 This is definitely the most ambitious of all the ways to take a language pledge because you must hold yourself accountable to stick to the language pledge.

 Want some tips for helping you successfully stick to your language pledge if you’re doing it by yourself?
-Check out my article Language Immersion At Home: 9 Steps To Learn A Language By Self-Study In 2021
+Check out my article 9 Tips To Self-Study A Foreign Language In 2022

 As a part of the CLS program, there is a mandatory language pledge that students must uphold over the course of the program.
 I was certainly nervous about starting the language pledge because I was not as confident about my Russian skills, however the CLS program fostered an environment where no one wanted to break the language pledge because it would ultimately be doing a disservice to ourselves and to the rest of the cohort.

 Having that mandatory pledge put everyone on the same level of vulnerability and thus allowed us to reach outside of our comfort zones and gain significantly more language practice than if we were allowed to speak English.
 I also made it a point to engage in conversations more while I was abroad because at the beginning of the program, I found myself spending hours on my computer attempting to find a perfect and direct translation of an unfamiliar word or phrase.